lucia-13/Blockchain/README.md

 By:  Lucia Fuentes

 Just an Small Blockchain Library
 =============

-Phyton based, inspired by Codecademy's Introduction to Blockchain Course
+Phyton based :snake: , inspired by Codecademy's Introduction to Blockchain Course
 ---------------------

 Implementation of a small scale Blockchain library, that includes the Blockchain DS